 Older applicants might want to discuss why they want a career or life change.
 Try to include information that shows what you will be able to offer, rather than just what you want.

 If there is a particular reason why you need this scholarship money more than most, share this reason with the committee when they pose this question or one similar.
 For example, if you are a working mother of two who must have scholarship money to make your nursing school dreams a reality, make this clear to the committee, showing them that the scholarship will make or break for you.
 If you are going into a specific area of nursing, such as geriatrics, surgery or informatics, talk about why you want to specialize.

 To be a good nurse, you must be able to recognize a good nurse.
 When asked what makes a quality nurse, craft a multifaceted response, making reference to a good nurse's ability to meet patient needs, be consistent and be part of a team.
 Avoid simply saying that a good nurse is kind and considerate, as there is much more to being a good nurse than just that.

-If there is something about nursing that particularly catches your interest, sharing this key area of interest with the scholarship committee can set you apart from the rest.
+If there is something about nursing that particularly catches your interest about any job, sharing this key area of interest with a scholarship committee can set you apart from the rest, advises jobs website Indeed.com.
 For example, if you are particularly intrigued by technology used in nursing, telling the committee about this passion may make you seem more dedicated, different and deserving than the other candidates.

 Erin Schreiner is a freelance writer and teacher who holds a bachelor's degree from Bowling Green State University.
 She has been actively freelancing since 2008.
 Schreiner previously worked for a London-based freelance firm.
 Her work appears on eHow, Trails.com and RedEnvelope.
 She currently teaches writing to middle school students in Ohio and works on her writing craft regularly.